-Your dog's appetite is lowered.
+Your pet's appetite is lowered.
 He or she may be vomiting or have diarrhea.
-Your dog may be drinking and urinating more than normal.
+The dog or cat may be drinking and urinating more than normal.
 Your pet may have fluid retention due to lower blood protein levels, which will show up as a swollen belly.
 The white area around the eyes may be yellowish (jaundiced).